 How To Do Technical Analysis of Stocks

 In this section, we’ll discuss the technical analysis of the stocks on the basis of the indicators.
 Further, the technical indicators are classified as: qualitative and quantitative.
 The qualitative indicators aim to find support and resistance levels.
 Whereas the quantitative indicators aim to study price patterns and price movements in order to identify stock movement (upward or downward trend).
+Technical traders use various technical analysis tools such as moving averages and Fibonacci retracements to identify trading opportunities.

 An analyst selects whether to buy stocks or not on the basis of the findings.
 Conversely, they include moving momentum and average indicators, which are part of the underlying technical analysis.